jannikh/ahk-shortcuts/readme.md

 ## Collection of useful shortcuts, mostly related to browser interactions
-*File "- useful all day shortcuts.ahk"*
+*File "- useful all day shortcuts.ahk" (located in the ahk-scripts folder)*

 This AutoHotkey script provides several productivity shortcuts (all browser interactions are using Firefox):